-We can check the exciting features from the visual studio from the above website.
-The beauty of the Visual studio is it supports multiple extensions like (Powershell, Python, Yaml, XML, JS and many more) and multiple debuggers as well.
+We can check the exciting features of the visual studio from the above website.
+The beauty of Visual Studio is it supports multiple extensions like (Powershell, Python, YAML, XML, JS, and many more) and multiple debuggers.

-You can also use the Notepad++ for writing the PowerShell Scripts but comparatively to PowerShell ISE and Visual Studio code, notepad++ is not much effective and lagging of some functionality like debugging tool and autosuggestion for parameters and cmdlets, but it also supports tabbed editing, which allows working with the multiple open files in a single window.
+You can also use Notepad++ for writing PowerShell Scripts, but comparatively, to PowerShell ISE and Visual Studio code, notepad++ is not much effective and lags in some functionality like debugging tools and autosuggestion for parameters and cmdlets.
+Still, it also supports tabbed editing, which allows working with multiple open files in a single window.

 This is another top free licensed software used for PowerShell scripting.
-This software is provided by DELL Inc. It is also similar to PowerShell ISE where debug console, multi-tabbed script editors provided into the single window and on the right pane, you can see assigned variables.
+DELL Inc provides this software.
+It is also similar to PowerShell ISE, where debug console and multi-tabbed script editors are provided in a single window, and on the right pane, you can see assigned variables.

 6. PowerShell Plus

-This free tool provided by Idera Inc. It has some rich features like Powerful IDE, Pre-loaded scripts, Advanced Script Editor and debugger.
+Idera Inc provides this free tool.
+It has rich features like a Powerful IDE, Pre-loaded scripts, Advanced Script Editor, and a debugger.
 In addition, they provide an interactive learning center and online community to discuss PowerShell script development and troubleshoot issues related to scripts.

-- Powerful IDE: Development kit for the PowerShell scripting.
-The left side of the page, you can browse the system explorer (Files, services, applications, etc.), On the right side, you can see the available modules like Hyper-V, Microsoft Exchange, Microsoft SQL Server and more, as displayed in below image.
+- Powerful IDE: Development kit for PowerShell scripting.
+On the left side of the page, you can browse the system explorer (Files, services, applications, etc.), On the right side, the available modules like Hyper-V, Microsoft Exchange, Microsoft SQL Server, and more are displayed in the image below.

-- There are also code snippets and variable monitor available on this page.
+- There are also code snippets and variable monitors available on this page.

-- Pre-loaded Scripts: Access to hundreds of different technology scripts like MS SQL, Exchange Server, SharePoint, Active Directory.
+- Pre-loaded Scripts: Access hundreds of technology scripts like MS SQL, Exchange Server, SharePoint, and Active Directory.

 - Advanced Script Editor: This advanced script debugger and editor lets you build and test complex PowerShell scripts.

-You can download the software from their website below and to download it requires your business email.
+You can download the software from their website below, which requires your business email.

 7. PowerShell Studio 2019

-PowerShell studio provides many features and advanced level of functionalities.
-This tool is paid software and it costs around $399.00.
+PowerShell Studio provides many features and advanced levels of functionalities.
+This tool is paid software, and it costs around $399.00.